After 10 days in a campervan exploring the Iceland Ring Road, there are a few things I have learned.

 Seljalandsfoss is included in the Golden Circle and is about a 2-hour drive from the capital of Iceland, Reykjavik.
 It is impossible to miss as it is easy to see from the main road on approach.
 To chase more waterfalls, head another 30km up Route 1 to Skógafoss… just be prepared to tackle the 500+ steps to see the falls from above.

 This National Park is famous for being the site of the Althing, the national parliament of Iceland.
-The Althing was established in 930AD, making it the oldest parliament in the world.
+The Althing was established in 930AD, making it the oldest parliament not just in Europe but in the world.

 As well as being important historically this area is where it is possible to see the continental drift between the Eurasian and North American Tectonic Plates.